omeka/omeka-s-enduser/docs/sites/site_resources.md

 *Search full-text:* search all values of all items.

-*Search by value:* search for a term or phrase which you enter
+*Search by value:* search for a term or phrase which you enter.

 - The first selector allows you to specify a property to search.
 - The second selector allows you to set the relationship the property has with the value.
 The options are: